ArrowDevAI/meetUp/README.md

 Given the user is viewing a list of events

-When the user clicks on an event's expand button
+When the user clicks on an event's "Show Details" button

 Then the event details should be displayed